m-beau/NeuroPyxels/README.md

 dp = 'datapath/to/myrecording'
 test_npyx(dp)

-# if any test fails, enter interactive mode debug mode as follow:
+# if any test fails, re-run them with the following to print the error log, and try to fix it or post an issue on github:
-%pdb ON # must be in a notebook or regular ipython session test_npyx(dp, raise_error=True)
+test_npyx(dp, raise_error=True)
 ```
 <span style="color:#1F45FC">